5 Top Reasons for an ERP Upgrade

 5. New Leadership

 The final instance in which your company may consider upgrading the ERP system is when there is new leadership.
 For example, a new CEO or CFO is hired to bring the organization to the next level, either through organic means, through acquiring other organizations, or just through better operations.
 They may want better visibility into the business or may want to automate more of the processes, or they may want to use a specific solution that they used in the past.
 While this isn’t a guarantee like the other instances we discussed, it is something to keep in mind that a new leadership position or team may want to upgrade the company’s ERP system.
+Change management during an ERP implementation can be difficult, but can lead to a healthier organization in the end.

 We’ve covered the top reasons a company may undergo an ERP system upgrade: growth, mergers and acquisitions, legacy technology, regulatory reasons, and in some instances, new leadership — and our decades of experience tells us that if you are not experiencing one of these five conditions, an upgrade may not be necessary or warranted.